New York Park Association

 According to The New York Times, the association was formed at the Fifth Avenue Hotel on November 26, 1881, with the objective of securing increased park space in New York City.
 John Mullaly was elected the association's secretary.
+A 1882 booklet published by the association lists Waldo Hutchins as their president.
 Land suitable for parks could be bought at the time for under $1,000 to $1,500 an acre.
 It was stated that the parks should be for the use of the people, and not, as Central Park now is, a great ornamental spot which is practically closed to the public by reason of the many restrictions imposed upon visitors.